-John Sheehan has represented clients for over thirty years in defense law, with a particular focus on the energy and natural resource sectors – environmental litigation, regulatory enforcement actions, and transactional counseling related to key environmental statutes.
-For over 13 years at the United States Department of Justice’s Environment and Natural Resources Divisions and at the U.S. Environmental Protection Agency’s General Counsel’s Office, John led trial teams and government workgroups in numerous high-profile cases and regulatory matters.
+For over 13 years at the United States Department of Justice’s Environment and Natural Resources Division and at the U.S. Environmental Protection Agency’s General Counsel’s Office, John led trial teams and government workgroups in numerous high-profile cases and regulatory matters.

 John has extensive background in state and federal water and wastewater quality issues, as well as experience in the energy and natural resource sectors.
 John has represented drinking water and wastewater trade associations and other industry clients in environmental litigation, regulatory enforcement actions, and transactional counseling related to key environmental statutes including cases under the Clean Water Act, the Clean Air Act, and the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), the Endangered Species Act and National Environmental Policy Act.

-Recently, he was awarded a National Law Journal 2020 Plaintiffs’ Trailblazer award for his work with water-related clients seeking compensation for damages caused by PFAS chemicals.
+Recently, John was awarded a National Law Journal 2020 Plaintiffs’ Trailblazer award for his work with water related clients seeking compensation for damages caused by PFAS chemicals.
 John continues to counsel clients on PFAS issues and is nationally recognized for his depth of experience on this issue.

 John received a Special Achievement Award from the U.S. Department of Justice, as well as a Special Merit Award from the U.S. Environmental Protection Agency, Office of General Counsel.